 1) The District at Midtown: The City of Little Rock is in discussions with the developer of the property where Sears used to be to either construct a bicycle and pedestrian around their new development.
 Contact Mark Webre MWebre@littlerock.gov for more information.

 2) University Crossing: A key challenge to creating this corridor is to construct a safe and convenient crossing over or under University Ave.
-For more information about the project and how you can support it, click here.

 3) War Memorial Park: The City of Little Rock Parks and Recreation Department is revising their Master Parks Plan.
 They are considering several different proposals for War Memorial Park within their Master Plan.
 We have a concept for how the Midline would fit into each War Memorial Park proposal, but the convenience of the route will be impacted by the Master Plan.